Responding to the crisis in Iraq

 With Iraq already playing host to more than 215,000 refugees from the conflict in Syria, the crisis is challenging the capacity of the federal, regional and local authorities to provide even the most basic of services.

-UNDP has begun supporting the Iraqi authorities in strengthening their crisis coordination capacity to effectively respond.
+UNDP is supporting the Iraqi authorities in strengthening their crisis coordination capacity to effectively respond.
 UNDP is also providing assistance to local authorities, helping to build community infrastructure as needs arise, by for example, digging fresh water wells and improving environmental sanitation or connecting camps to the electricity network.

 Serious human rights abuses have been reported against civilians, and many displaced people are traumatized.
 UNDP and its non-government partners are building on previous efforts with Syrian refugees in northern and central Iraq to intensify legal aid services and psycho-social support for those affected, especially for youth and victims of gender-based violence.

 UNDP is working with other agencies and partners to provide livelihoods opportunities for refugees, displaced people and the communities hosting through small grants for community projects amounting to total $2.4 million US dollars.
-Short-term cash transfer activities will also address the needs of the most vulnerable families.
+Short-term cash transfer activities also address the needs of the most vulnerable families.

 Finally, UNDP steps-up its support to strengthening legal, judicial and security sector reform to help the Iraqi government implement its 4-year development programme and timely address potential setbacks in the country's socio-economic development.